Once Upon A River, Diane Setterfield

 Written in the 1970’s.
 Three unique novels revolve around the murder/death of Boy Staunton from Deptford, a rural village in Ontario, Canada.
 But, more so, lifelong ramifications of the flight of an errant snowball on three boys.
 Bottom line great writing.

 Pre-WWI, the first novel, Fifth Business, is told from Dunstan Ramsay’s point of view.
 He is an unwitting catalyst in the snowball saga and his obsession with its victim and her family.
 The Manticore is the story of Boy’s family from his son David’s perspective.
-It focused on Jungian theory of psychology.
+It focused on Jungian psychology.
 The third, World of Wonders the best.

 The Strange Fate of Kitty Easton, Elizabeth Speller